Blended Learning: The Best of Both Worlds.

 Explanation:

 Blended learning possesses both online learning and in-person learning.
 Students may be at home but feel like, they are in the classroom since students can interact with the teacher and classmates.
-The student can ask questions to the teacher and vice versa.
+The student can ask the teacher questions and vice versa.
 Everyone can share their point of view directly.
 It combines the features of both online and in-person learning.

 According to research, blended learning is more effective than in-person learning.
 This is due to its flexibility, accessibility, engagement, individual learning, and self-paced learning.
 It also includes assignments, quizzes, and much more as in-person learning is also a part of it.